-The Security track is framed around the fundamental question "whose security?"
+The Security specialization is framed around the fundamental question ‘whose security?’
 This expands analysis of security policy from a traditional focus on nation states to society and individuals, in turn fostering a critical understanding of how security threats and challenges are problematized.

-This course of study combines methodological, theoretical, and practice components.
-It promotes a focus on the design, monitoring, and evaluation of policies and programs, methods for analyzing security debates and interventions, and knowledge of toolkits that have been developed to enhance conflict-sensitive and rights-based approaches in security policy design and implementation.
+This specialization combines methodological, theoretical, and practice components.
+It promotes a focus on the design, monitoring, and evaluation of policies and programs, methods for analyzing security debates and interventions, and knowledge of toolkits that have been developed to enhance conflict sensitive and rights-based approaches in security policy design and implementation.

 Available courses in 2019/20: